-YPEI partners regularly with a range of departments, programs, and centers at Yale and with organizations and colleagues beyond our campus boundaries, including:
+YPEI collaborates regularly with a range of departments, programs, and centers at Yale and with institutions, organizations and colleagues beyond the campus boundaries, including:

 CONSORTIUM FOR THE LIBERAL ARTS IN PRISON